Excommunication in the Catholic Church: General concepts

 In Latin Catholic canon law, excommunication is a rarely applied censure; it is a "medicinal penalty" intended to invite the person to change behaviour or attitude, repent, and return to full communion.
 It is not an "expiatory penalty" designed to make satisfaction for the wrong done, nor is it "vindictive".

 The Catholic Church cannot, nor does it wish to, pose any obstacle to the internal relations of the soul with God; it even implores God to give the grace of repentance to the excommunicated.
 The rites of the church, nevertheless, are the providential and regular channel through which divine grace is conveyed to Christians; exclusion from such rites, especially from the sacraments, entails the privation of this grace, to whose sources the excommunicated person no longer has access.

-Pope Leo X's papal bull Exsurge Domine (May 16, 1520) condemned as twenty-third proposition that "excommunications are merely external punishments, nor do they deprive a man of the common spiritual prayers of the Church".
+Pope Leo X's papal bull Exsurge Domine (May 16, 1520) condemned in its twenty-third proposition the view that "excommunications are merely external punishments, nor do they deprive a man of the common spiritual prayers of the Church".
 Pope Pius VI in Auctorem Fidei (August 28, 1794) condemned the notion which maintained that the effect of excommunication is only exterior because of its own nature it excludes only from exterior communion with the Church, as if, said the pope, excommunication were not a spiritual penalty binding in heaven and affecting souls.

-Genuine excommunication must not be confused with a refusal of ecclesiastical communion which was rather a refusal of episcopal communion.
-It was the refusal by a bishop to communicate in sacris (i.e., worship in common) with another bishop and his church, in consideration of an act deemed reprehensible and worthy of chastisement.
-It was undoubtedly the measure to which St. Martin of Tours had recourse when he refused to communicate with the Spanish bishops who caused Emperor Maximus to condemn to death the heretic Priscillian with some of his adherents.